RASSec/GeeksForGeeks_DSA_Course_Solutions/Mathematics/README.md

 [Click Here](https://github.com/thecoducer/GeeksForGeeks_DSA_Course_Solutions/blob/master/Mathematics)

 ## Note:
-Only a registered student for the GeeksForGeeks DSA course can read the problem statement following the problem links shared here.
+Only a registered student for the GeeksForGeeks DSA course can read the problem statements of the problems shared here.
 Their [practice](https://practice.geeksforgeeks.org/) site has the free versions for most of the problems.
 One can search the site with the `problem title` and find them.
 - - - -